Frequently Asked Questions

 1. Pedal Only – The bike is ridden just like a regular bicycle, powered by the rider.

-2. Pedal Assist – The onboard computer activates the motor only when the pedals are turned/used in order to assist the rider.
-This mode makes it easier to pedal up hills and against the wind.
-The rider can control the level of assistance that is received from the motor.
-Using the bicycle in this mode requires no effort on the part of the rider.
-The onboard computer takes the guesswork out of it.
+2. Pedal Assist – The onboard computer activates the motor only when the pedals are turning in order to assist the rider.
+This mode makes it easier to pedal up hills and against the wind or go faster on flat ground.
+The rider can control the level of assistance that is received from the motor by adjusting the level on the display mounted on the handlebars.

-All of EVELO Electric Bicycles are equipped with all of 3 options: Pedal Only, Pedal Assist and Electric Only.
+All of EVELO Electric Bicycles are equipped with these 3 options: Pedal Only, Pedal Assist and Electric Only.

 The short answer is: no, you do not.
 According to federal laws, a bicycle with an electric motor capable of generating up to 750 watts of power and able to propel a rider to a speed of up to 20 mph, equipped with fully functioning pedals, is considered to be a bicycle or a consumer good rather than a motor vehicle.
 Therefore, it is NOT under the jurisdiction of the DOT.
 That means you can operate it without a license, and in most cases ride it anywhere regular bicycles are allowed.